dem010/chart-gl/README.md

 chart-gl is a library for displaying charts using WebGL technology.

-The main purpose of the library is to display graphs with a large number of points, such as waveforms.
+The main purpose of the library is to display charts with a large number of points, such as waveforms.

 ## Example